 Having been struck by some sort of illness (later determined to be side effect of statins), and with winds howling from the east, we moved a short distance from the campground to a motel, where we both caught up on sleep and made our way to the much needed laundromat.

 Within minutes of setting out, we met our first westbound touring cyclist.
 We compared notes on weather websites, and invited the enterprising German lass to stay with us when she reached Vancouver.
 The wind had helped her cover over 200 km the day before.
 It’s a good thing we eastbound travellers had stayed put.

 We were going easily at a good clip, and rolled out 170 km before stopping at a motel in Langenburg, where we heated the food intended as a camp meal in the microwave before dropping into bed.

 2018/06/06: Nine Finger Ranch, Rossburn MB, 86 km

 We crossed into Manitoba, and reset our watches for the second time since Jasper before hurtling downward into a coulee and climbing slowly up the other side.
 We had a second breakfast in Russell, and did a major grocery shop in Rossburn, before turning onto smaller roads toward Nine Finger Ranch.
 This is part of Hostelling International, but also offers trail rides into Riding Mountain National Park.
 A group of Grade 5 and 6 students from Thompson, one of the more northerly towns in Manitoba, is visiting here.
-I’ve been priveleged to sit in with them with a talk given by an archeologist, and was happy to go on a short ride with them when there was a spare horse.
+I was priveleged to sit in on a talk given to them by an archeologist, and was happy to go on a short trail ride with them when there was a spare horse.

 The terrain is starting to change, and the land is more forested.
 We are no longer on the prairies.